olwend/CV/Olwen.md

 I managed the last phase test activities for a UI migration to a new platform for [Experian e-ConsumerView](http://www.experian.co.uk/consumer-information/econsumerview.html)
 The actual site is restricted to subscribing finance clients.

-I led UI testing (C# auto framework) of a new Application form, interfacing to EHL switching API.
+I led UI testing (C# auto framework) of a new Application form, interfacing to Energy Helpline switching API.
 Compare The Market [Energy workflow](https://energy.comparethemarket.com/energy/v2/)

 I worked on the delivery tests for [Meerkat Movies](https://www.comparethemarket.com/meerkat/movies)